dhaubenr/nuc-cluster/host/pxe_server/README.md

-# Install Ubuntu 18.04 LTS via PXE
+# Install Ubuntu 18.04 LTS via Legacy PXE

-These are setup instructions for a PXE bootp/tftp server on MacOSX for Ubuntu 18.04 LTS.
+These are setup instructions for a Legacy PXE bootp/tftp server on MacOSX for Ubuntu 18.04 LTS.
-They are inspired by <https://serverfault.com/questions/159536/free-pxe-boot-server-for-windows-or-os-x>.

 ## Host workstation setup